 Spectators enjoy watching the Celebrity putting contest which is always a favorite.
 The Celebrity Golf Classic, the primary fund raiser for the Foundation, matches celebrity players from professional sports with foursomes at the Plantation Golf and Country Club.
 A meet-and-greet dinner, luncheon and gala dinner after golf are part of this event.
-The Classic celebrated its twenty-fifth year in 2017.
+The Classic celebrated its twenty-sixth year in 2018.

 Foundation members enjoy a cruise and dinner.
 Something Different Is a generous array of parties: dinners, concerts, tours, lessons, competitions, and who knows what!
 You will find a tempting menu of the unusual as well as familiar occasions and locations with all proceeds going to the Foundation.